 How to find Instagram account Insights

-Converted your Instagram personal profile into a business account?
+Converted your Instagram personal profile into a business account to get account insights and Instagram impressions?
 Great.

 Now it’s time to find Instagram Insights.
 To do this: